MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-deploy-v0.md

 **`azureContainerRegistry`** - **Azure Container Registry**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies an Azure Container Registry to be used for pushing helm charts.
+Specifies an Azure Container Registry to be used for pushing Helm charts.
 <!-- :::editable-content-end::: -->
 <br>